 Cécile B. Evans examines the value of emotions in contemporary societies, and their rebellion as they come into contact with the power structures that directly impact our daily lives.
 Her videos, which combine live action and digital animation, use narrative to negotiate the possibility of many diverse realities within a common space.

-Mikhail Karikis employs filmmaking strategies that undermine dominant frames of representation.
-With an interest in sound, he works in sustained collaborations with individuals and communities located outside the context of contemporary art, often pushed into economic and socio-geographic fringes.
+Mikhail Karikis develops filmmaking strategies that undermine dominant frames of representation and employs listening as a form of activism.
+He works in sustained collaborations with individuals and communities located outside the context of contemporary art, often pushed into economic and socio-geographic fringes.
 This results in participatory film projects that highlight alternative modes of human existence, solidarity and action while nurturing dignity and tenderness.

 Hetain Patel is interested in connecting marginalised identities with the mainstream in an effort to destabilise notions of authenticity and promote personal freedom.
 Often with an autobiographical starting point, he uses humour and the languages of popular culture to highlight familiarity within the exotic.
 He also works with photography, sculpture and performance.